evelynodriscoll/poker/README.md

-# poker-hands
+# poker

-C-language program that accurately predicts the odds of various poker hands in millions of hands "dealt".
+Accurately predicts the odds of various poker hands in millions of hands "dealt".